nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

     type: Array
 ```

 Unbind notification\.
-This notification is produced when user wants to unbind public keys with user account \(OwnerID\)\.
+This notification is produced when a user wants to unbind public keys with the user account \(OwnerID\)\.
 Keys argument is an array of ByteArray\.

 ```
 Unbind: